 - 1. Identify the scope of the field of forensic psychology. - 2.
-Examine the tasks involved in applying psychological knowledge and skills to the psychologists respond. - 3.
+Examine the tasks involved in applying psychological knowledge and skills to the psycho-legal issues to which forensic psychologists respond. - 3.
 Describe the core psycho-legal issues in various types/areas of forensic practice. - 4.
 Identify the ethical issues relevant to forensic practice. - 5.
 Demonstrate an understanding of the steps required to conduct a forensic assessment and prepare a forensic report (clinical), and the ability to present expert testimony and an expert report on a relevant forensic issue (non-clinical).